 1.2.
 Sewer System Management Plan Update Schedule

-The Plan Introduction section must include a schedule for the Enrollee to update the Plan, including the schedule for conducting local audits.
+The Plan Introduction section must include a schedule for the Enrollee to update the Plan, including the schedule for conducting internal audits.
 The schedule must include milestones for incorporation of activities addressing prevention of sewer spills.

 1.3.
 Sewer System Asset Overview